 Rosa Lemus Carlos grew up at Simons Brick Company Yard No. 3 in Montebello, California, her father a decades-long employee there.
-Simons Brick Company, established in the Los Angeles area before the turn of the last century, grew to become the biggest brick producer in the world, and to make the millions of bricks that were used to build much of Los Angeles, San Francisco and cities throughout the nation.
+Simons Brick Company, established in the Los Angeles area before the turn of the last century, grew to become the biggest brick producer in the world, making the millions of bricks that were used to build much of Los Angeles, San Francisco and cities throughout the nation.

 Simons imported thousands of Mexican workers and their families to Los Angeles in order to work and live at their 300 acre facility.
 Simons was almost literally a Mexican town, where generations of Spanish-speaking workers and their families lived, worked, went to school, worshiped and shopped – and died.